diofant/diofant/docs/release/notes-0.16.rst

 * :sympyissue:`29751`: SymPy branch-cut related defect in definite integration of a Beta-type integral
 * :sympyissue:`29637`: integrate(1/(1+x**10), x) returns incorrect result in Sympy 1.14
 * :sympyissue:`28596`: Indefinite integral 1/(a+x²) is calculated incorrectly
+* :sympyissue:`23688`: Limits of RootSums are not implemented